KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

         ![InputCallout](inputcallout-350.jpg)

-        The view can be customized and styled with a ``Callouts/InputCalloutStyle``, which can be applied with `.inputCalloutStyle`:
+        The view can be styled with a ``Callouts/InputCalloutStyle``, which can be applied with the `.inputCalloutStyle` view modifier:

         ```swift
         Callouts.InputCallout {